This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-It takes time and effort but if someone were to ask me is it worth it, my answer would be an unequivocal and enthusiastic yes!
-There is really nothing like home grown, pasture raised, heritage pork.
+It takes time and effort, but if someone were to ask me if it is worth it, my answer would be an unequivocal and enthusiastic yes!
+There is really nothing like homegrown, pasture-raised, heritage pork.

 Heritage Berkshire Pigs

 They gave us a tour of their operation and answered our many questions.
-We were picking up “weaners” which are young pigs that have been weaned from their mothers milk and are about 6-10 weeks old.
-They were loaded into the two large dog carriers that we had brought with us and weighed no more than 35lb each.
+We were picking up “weaners” which are young pigs that have been weaned from their mother’s milk and are about 6-10 weeks old.
+They were loaded into the two large dog carriers we had brought and weighed no more than 35lb each.

 Whatever you, do don’t name those pigs!

 They were lovely, innocent little creatures with big brown eyes and the sweetest little curly tails.
 Right at that moment, I realized that I liked pigs.
 This was a feeling that would grow even stronger over the weeks and months that they lived with us.
 I posted a photo of our cute pigs on Facebook, and my sister-in-law called immediately, stating, “Do not name them.
 Whatever you do, don’t name those pigs!”.
 She then told my husband the same thing.
 Her advice came from experience, so we listened.
 It was good advice.